benscott/scratchpads-training/content/revisions.rst

 If *Create new revision* is specified for a content type, every edit will, by default, create a new version of the page.

-This can be overiden in the *Revision information* on a node - along with setting a more informative revision log message.
+This can be overridden in the *Revision information* on a node - along with setting a more informative revision log message.

 .. figure:: /_static/NodeRevision.png